chingu-voyages/v35-bears-team-12/README.md

 # Chingu Board

-## Overview

-Chingu Posting Board will be a posting board for Chingu projects.
+Chingu Board will be a posting board for Chingu projects.
 Users will be able to login or signup, share a finished project from their Chingu voyage, and view past projects from completed Chingu voyages.
 Additionally we will build a section where non-profits/charities can view completed projects as well as profiles of the developers who developed those projects.
 This will allow these organizations to find developer talent.
-We will use Next.js primarily.

 Connecting students and those early in their career with hands on experience of working in a team.

+## Overview

 We going to use The Git Flow is the most known workflow on this list.
 It was created by Vincent Driessen in 2010 and it is based in two main branches with infinite lifetime: